AbeSheikh92/python_final_project/README.md

             trained_model.save(output_target.name)
 ```

-Fourthly, we have in the same file, the AnalyzeModelResults task.
+Fourthly, we have in the same file, the __AnalyzeModelResults__ task.
 This task does the following:
 * Opens the file where the trained model is stored
 * Queries the model using the __most_similar__ method with a command-line argument abbreviated as '-sq'
     * Ex: ```-sq 'biden'```: command-line argument
     * Ex: trained_model.most_similar([term_of_interest]): usage of __most_similar__ method with the term entered on the command-line
-* Write the 30 (hard-coded) returned words that the trained model determines are most likely (sorted from highest probability to
+* Write the 30 (hard-coded) returned words, that the trained model determines are most likely (sorted from highest probability to
-lowest) to appear in the context of the word with which it has been queried
+lowest) to appear in the context of the word with which it has been queried, to file
 * Print the results of the model to screen

 At this point, the full command-line specifications (including the less important '-s' and '-c' ones) are: